 Interest rate risk is the risk that the fair value or future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rate relates primarily to the Company's borrowings from Banks with floating interest rates / volatility in rupee value against foreign currency fluctuations.
-The unsecured loans from related parties constitute a significant portion of total borrowings and is not subject to volatility in the rate of borrowings.
-There is no foreign exchange loan taken during the year and outstanding at the year end.
+The unsecured loans from related parties constitute a significant portion of total borrowings and is not subject to volatility in the rate of ii.
+Foreign currency risk